Scifabric/pybossa/doc/user/overview.rst

    **priority_0**, or **n_answers**, it will be saved in the respective columns.
 Your spreadsheet must be visible to public or everyone with URL.

-The other three options provide a Google Docs URL to a public spreadsheet, that you can automatically import for your application (the URL will automatically copy and pasted into the input field for importing the tasks).
+The other options pre-load a Google Docs URL to a public spreadsheet, that you can automatically import for your application (the URL will automatically copy and pasted into the input field for importing the tasks).

+Finally, you will see that there is an option for importing tasks from an EpiCollect project, which is fully described in the next section.

 By using these templates, you'll be able to learn the structure of the tasks, and directly re-use the :ref:`task-presenter` templates that know the structure (name of the columns) for presenting the task.